publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptI/sptA/m__us_usc_t26_s404A.md

 >     “(4) __Time and manner for making elections.—__

+>         “(A) __Time.—__

->         “(A) __Time.—An election under paragraph (2) or (3) may be made only on or before the due date (including extensions) for filing the taxpayer’s return of tax under chapter 1 of the Internal Revenue Code of 1986 \[section 1 et seq. of this title\] for its first taxable year ending on or after__  __December 31, 1980__  __.__
+>         An election under paragraph (2) or (3) may be made only on or before the due date (including extensions) for filing the taxpayer’s return of tax under chapter 1 of the Internal Revenue Code of 1986 \[section 1 et seq. of this title\] for its first taxable year ending on or after December 31, 1980.

+>         “(B) __Manner.—__

->         “(B) __Manner.—An election under paragraph (2) may be made only by a statement attached to the taxpayer’s return for its first taxable year ending on or after__  __December 31, 1980__  __.
-An election under paragraph (3) may be made only if the taxpayer, on or before the last day for making the election, files with the Secretary of the Treasury or his delegate such amended return and such other information as the Secretary of the Treasury or his delegate may require, and agrees to the assessment of a deficiency for any closed year falling within the open period, to the extent such deficiency is attributable to the operation of such election.”__
+>         An election under paragraph (2) may be made only by a statement attached to the taxpayer’s return for its first taxable year ending on or after December 31, 1980.
+An election under paragraph (3) may be made only if the taxpayer, on or before the last day for making the election, files with the Secretary of the Treasury or his delegate such amended return and such other information as the Secretary of the Treasury or his delegate may require, and agrees to the assessment of a deficiency for any closed year falling within the open period, to the extent such deficiency is attributable to the operation of such election.”

 \[[Pub.
 L. 97–448, title III, § 311(c)(1)][/us/pl/97/448/s311/c/1], Jan.
 12, 1983, [96 Stat.
 2411][/us/stat/96/2411], provided that: